CSUF-CPSC121A/dynamic-mem-alloc-demo/README.md

 1. What error do you get when you run the program?

 ## Dynamic Memory Allocation to the rescue!
 Although your program runs on the stack with limited space, there is another part of your computer's memory that can be shared by any program -- the heap.
 To access the heap, we need to first reserve or allocate space in the heap.
 We do that by using the `new` keyword.
 We then create a pointer variable to store the location of that space.
 Modify the `LoadImage` function to dynamically allocate an Image object in the heap.
+Also make sure to use the arrow notation to use a pointer to access the member function of the obect in the heap.
 See the code below.

 ```
 Image* my_image_ptr = new Image{filename};
+my_image_ptr->Display();
 ```

 Recompile the program and try running it again.